 However, don’t overlook the opportunity to win a management-focused internship by entering the TARGETjobs Undergraduate of the Year Awards competition.
-Previous TARGETjobs Management Undergraduates of the Year have won a 10-week summer internship with Enterprise Rent-A-Car, including a week in the USA, while previous winners of the TARGETjobs Future Leader in Business Undergraduate of the Year have won a management internship with Mars and a trip to one of its international sites.
+Previous TARGETjobs Management Undergraduates of the Year have won a 10-week summer internship with Enterprise Rent-A-Car, including a week in the USA.

 When are the deadlines for business management internships and placements?

 The deadlines for business management internships and sandwich-year placements will differ according to the employer and the sector they are in.
-Most deadlines fall between November and late February, but a few fall outside of these times so it’s worth keeping an eye out throughout the year.
+Most deadlines fall between November and the beginning of March, but a few fall outside of these times so it’s worth keeping an eye out throughout the year.

 What will the recruitment process involve?

 Most internship application and interview processes mirror those of employers’ graduate recruitment processes, although they might be condensed.
 Depending on the employer, you might be asked to: